Professors Fox, Kagan; Associate Professors Dubroff, Szabo, von Rueden; Assistant Professors Kleinlein, Morgan.

 MUSIC 103.
 (3) UNDERSTANDING MUSIC THROUGH FILM.
 How do musical sounds come together to create certain effects, emotions, moods, and meanings?
 This course addresses this question by studying the sounds, history, and composition of music for film.
 Students investigate how music contributes to the experience of film, how film music is made, and how composers and filmmakers have historically taken different approaches to film scores and soundtracks.
 Along the way, students learn the fundamentals of music theory, composition, and production by creating original film music.
 No special musical knowledge or ability is required.
 Prerequisite: none.

 MUSIC 121.
 (3) FUNDAMENTALS OF MUSIC THEORY.
-This course introduces students to the fundamentals of music notation and music theory.
-Students learn how to read treble and bass clefs, construct scales, identify key signatures and intervals, and write chord progressions.
-The course includes applied skills such as basic keyboarding, composition, and aural skills development.
-This is the first course in the music minor, but is open to all interested students.
+This course introduces students to the fundamentals of musicianship, music notation, and music theory.
+Students learn how to identify basic music structures by ear, read music notation, construct scales and chords, and write melodies with accompaniment.
+The course includes applied skills such as ear training, basic keyboarding, and composition.
 Prerequisite: none.

 MUSIC 211.
 (3) INTRODUCTION TO CLASSICAL MUSIC.
 Classical Music explores western art music by highlighting significant musical works from different stylistic periods; focus is given to the musical features of each piece, as well as issues of performance practice, genre, and aesthetic values affecting compositional decisions.
 This lecture course emphasizes the development of listening skills, aural analysis, reading, and writing about music.
 Prerequisite: none.